williamlmetcalf/FrontEndTests/README.md

 * You are free to style the application

 ### Exercise Breakdown
-In this exercise you will create a basic payment workflow using Vue.js.
+In this exercise, you will create a basic payment workflow using Vue.js.
 Your application will contain three steps (explained in detail below).

 #### 1. Enter Payment Information
 This workflow step will contain a basic form that collects the following information from the user: